 These are the introductory words of both paragraphs in the legal text, which immediately make it clear that there is a big difference in terms of the requirements for the digital care application.

-While DiGA are explicitly defined as class I or IIa medical devices, DiPA only refer to “applications”.
-A DiPA may or may not be a medical device.
-This means that many of the regulatory requirements with which DiGA manufacturers struggle are (at first glance) not relevant for many DiPAs.
+While DiGA are explicitly defined as Class I, IIa, or IIb medical devices, DiPA are simply referred to as “applications.”
+A DiPA may be a medical device, but it is not required to be one.
+As a result, many of the regulatory requirements that DiGA manufacturers must navigate are (at first glance) not relevant to many DiPA.

-However, the BfArM also places similar requirements on DiPA that are not medical devices.
-For example, manufacturers must have a quality management system in place and meet requirements for the safety and functionality of the app.
-In the current DiPA Guide (as of October 11, 2023), numerous ISO/IEC standards for medical devices are referenced and the Medical Device Regulation (MDR) is referred to in many places.
-As a result, the requirements for DiPA do not differ significantly in most cases, as they are based on the requirements for Class I risk products.
+However, the BfArM imposes similar requirements on DiPA that are not medical devices.
+For example, manufacturers must have a quality management system in place and meet requirements regarding the app’s safety and functionality.
+The BfArM’s current DiPA guidelines (Version 1.2, as of October 11, 2023; a version adapted to the BEEP legal framework is expected) therefore reference numerous ISO/IEC standards for medical devices and frequently cite the Medical Device Regulation (MDR).
+Thus, in most cases, the requirements for DiPA do not differ significantly, as they are based on the requirements for medical devices under the MDR.

-If it is a medical device, it must—like a DiGA—belong to a low risk class (I or IIa).
+If it is a medical device, it must belong to a low risk class (I or IIa).
+Unlike DiGA, DiPA is currently still not eligible for Class IIb.

 If your application is to be certified as a medical device, you can find further information here.